Clean-Up at Kahinani Place

 “True to his word, when it was brought to his attention, he lit a fire under the right okole and it is gone, gone, gone,” said Rogers in his letter published by The Dispatch.

-Alerted to the precarious situation by county council members, Victorino went several times to the site and met with local residents involved with the project.
+Alerted to the precarious situation by county council members, Victorino went several times to the site and met with commercial floor cleaning contractors that are involved with the project.
 Difficulties for the project included the fact that the trailer sat on private land and that it was unclear what materials exactly were being stored there.

 While Victorino was not at liberty to discuss precisely what chemicals were present, he explained that even though they were “not life threatening” they definitely “shouldn’t be there.”